 Question – what’s the most famous dish in Spain?
-Answer – paella (probably!)
-And our part of eastern Spain – the Comunidad Valenciana – is where you’ll find the real thing.
+Answer – paella!
+And our part of eastern Spain, the Comunidad Valenciana, is where you’ll find the real thing.

 The raw material for paella comes from the rice fields around Valencia.
-And the fishing fleet in our town – Villajoyosa, near Alicante – supplies another key ingredient – great seafood.
+And the fishing fleet in our town, Villajoyosa, near Alicante, supplies another key ingredient – great seafood.
 Jump down to the end of this post to find my restaurant recommendations.

 Paella de Mariscos, made with cigalas (langoustines/Dublin Bay Prawns) and gambas (prawns)

 Rice dishes tick three boxes: they’re delicious, they’re very filling and also great value, especially if they come as part of a menu del dia (menu of the day), served every weekday in Spanish restaurants.

 The minimum order for any rice dish is usually two people, as the rice is prepared in a large round metal pan – a paellera – which ensures the rice is cooked evenly.
 Some restaurants will do portions for one person, but by no means all.

 A guide to the different kinds of paella

 A paella marinera or paella de marisco will contain plenty of seafood.

 A paella mixta (the clue is in the name) will have a mixture of fish, seafood, chicken and maybe peppers or beans.
 Definitely not chorizo (spicy sausage) though; Brit celebrity chef Jamie Oliver almost caused an international incident when his recipe included it.
 Proper paella fans were horrified!